Oliver-Gross/Starbucks-Capstone-Challenge/Blog_Post.md

 6. [Results](#results)
 7. [Conclusions/Reflection](#conclusion)
 8. [Improvements](#improvements)

+## Introduction <a name="intro"></a>
+### There can be economy only where there is efficiency <sub>~ Benjamin Disraeli</sub>

+In the eyes of a marketing department the answer will most likely be yes to pull in more customers. <br>
+However if you want to send offers only to customers who wouldn't buy anything without it and not to those who buy anyway, then here is an approach to predict whether a customer should get an offer, or not.

+As part of my project at [Udacity](https://www.udacity.com/) I am working witha predefined dataset from Starbucks, which contains simulated data that mimics customer behavior on the Starbucks rewards mobile app.

 ### Introduction of the dataset:
 Once every few days, Starbucks sends out an offer to users of the mobile app.
 An offer can be merely an advertisement for a drink or an actual offer such as a discount or BOGO (buy one get one free).
 Some users might not receive any offer during certain weeks.